As a revenue marketer, you know the constant challenge – motivating your target audience to choose your product or service.

 These could include metrics like how much it costs to acquire customers, conversion rates, or the average value of orders.
 Experiment with different incentive strategies, messages, and offers to see what works best for driving revenue.

-And don't forget to evaluate the return on investment (ROI) by comparing the revenue generated with the costs incurred.
+And remember to evaluate the return on investment (ROI) by comparing the revenue generated with the costs incurred.
 This analysis will help you fine-tune your approach and make informed decisions for future incentive marketing initiatives.

 No matter how much you market an incentive campaign, if your audience doesn’t care about what you’re offering, they’re not buying.